tobeybill/TISATAFL/report/Report.md

 ---
 ## Process

-A majority of the prior research on executive compensation and firm performance has either been CEO or Director compensation.
-They are not usually studied in tandem.
+A majority of the prior research on executive compensation and firm performance has either been CEO or Director compensation separately, they are not usually studied in tandem.
 Our research uses a Ridge model to calculate an expected value for director and CEO compensation through their determinants while controlling for firm size and year.
 The expected value is then compared to the actual compensation to determine under or over compensation.
-In our four performance analyses, we correlate them to firm performance after accounting for the control variables we created.
+For both types of executives, we correlate them to firm performance after accounting for the control variables we created.
+We then look at average performance present in firms within each of the four cases mentioned below.

 Four cases

-1)  CEOs and Directors are both overcompensated.
+1)  CEOs and Directors are both overcompensated

-2)  CEO is overcompensated and Directors are undercompensated.
+2)  CEO is overcompensated and Directors are undercompensated

-3)  CEO is undercompensated and Directors are overcompensated.
+3)  CEO is undercompensated and Directors are overcompensated

-4)  CEOs and Directors are both undercompensated.
+4)  CEOs and Directors are both undercompensated